flutter-news-app-full-source-code/ui-kit/README.md

     *   `FailureStateWidget`: For showing user-friendly error messages with a retry option.
 *   **Dynamic Theming:** Built with `flex_color_scheme`, allowing for dynamic, customizable, and consistent light/dark themes across the app based on user settings.
 *   **Localization Helpers:**
-    *   An extension on `HtHttpException` to provide user-friendly, localized error messages.
+    *   An extension on `HttpException` to provide user-friendly, localized error messages.
     *   Custom `timeago` messages for concise relative time formatting.
 *   **Shared Constants:** Centralized constants for spacing (`AppSpacing`) to ensure consistent layouts.
 *   **Utilities:** Helper classes like `DateFormatter` for common date and time formatting tasks.